aswarthm/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock paper scissors game in Java
+Rock Paper Scissors game in Java

 1)Enter how many rounds you want play
 2)Enter your move Rock, Paper, Scissors